High-End Online Engineering Virtual Lab

 Rensselaer Polytechnic Institute (RPI) founded in Troy, New York, in 1824, focuses in a wide range of fields, with an emphasis on biotechnology, nanotechnology, computational science and engineering, data science, and the media arts, and technology.

-150 G-Ton Centrifuge Virtual Lab
+150 G-Ton Centrifuge Virtual Lab Accessible to Online Students

 The high-end equipment was first used to conduct physical model simulations of soil and soil-structure systems subjected to an earthquake.
 Throughout the years it has been used in a number of research and engineering projects where researchers from RPI and around the world conduct tests for interpretation and analysis.
 Some research is well known such as the studies on the New Orleans levee failures caused by Hurricane Katrina.

 The decision to use the centrifuge as a virtual laboratory brings the opportunity for remote collaboration and major experimentation into geotechnical engineering classes.
 A partnership between RPI, Southern Methodist University (SMU), based in Dallas, TX, and the University of North Carolina (UNCC) of Charlotte enables students to conduct experiments, access, interpret, evaluate, and exchange relevant technical information.